Stock Car Racing

 Prior to getting his full-time shot, Bayne competed at NASCAR’s top level on a limited basis for four years in the famed No. 21 Motorcraft Fusion for the Wood Brothers.
 Nobody will ever forget that tenure, which was highlighted by Bayne winning the Daytona 500 on Feb.
 20, 2011 in only his second start and just one day after his 20th birthday.
 The win, which was the fifth for the Wood Brothers in the “Great American Race,” also served as Ford’s 600th all-time series triumph.

 And while it would be hard to imagine a more high-profile victory, Bayne has continued to make his mark in NASCAR, whether it be in Cup or the NASCAR XFINITY Series.
-That was no more evident than in 2013 when another significant personal milestone was followed days later by another memorable victory.
+That was no more evident than in 2013 when another significant personal milestone was followed days later by a memorable victory.
 After getting married on June 4, Bayne hopped in his Roush Fenway Ford Mustang on June 9 and won the Dupont Pioneer 250 at Iowa Speedway.
 That not only represented his second NXS triumph, but the 200th all-time series win for Ford.

 Beside running his partial schedule for the Wood Brothers, Bayne competed full-time in the NASCAR XFINITY Series in 2013 and 2014 for Roush and finished sixth both times in the final point standings.